timescale/docs/timescaledb/getting-started/index.md

 ## What is TimescaleDB?
-As you likely know already, TimescaleDB is an extension on top of the PostgreSQL.
+TimescaleDB is an extension on top of PostgreSQL.
-When you use TimescaleDB, you get all the time-series optimizations and special functionality that TimescaleDB provides, along with all the features available in vanilla PostgreSQL.
-Developers often refer to TimescaleDB as PostgreSQL with superpowers.
+When you use TimescaleDB, you get all the time-series optimizations and special functionality that TimescaleDB provides, along with all the features available in regular PostgreSQL.
+Developers refer to TimescaleDB as PostgreSQL with superpowers.

 TimescaleDB supports the full SQL language and you can use TimescaleDB with